liplan/moco-budget-chrome-extension/README.md

 If the budget is over 80% some GUI-elements are colored red.

 How to:
-1. Add your personal API-Token into content.js.
-Get your personal token from Moco > Profil > Integrationen > Persönlicher API Schlüssel
+1. Add your personal API-Token and SUBDOMAIN into content.js.
+Get your personal token from Moco > Profil > Integrationen > Persönlicher API Schlüssel.

 2. Open chrome://extensions/